BlackoutBo/Data-Analytics-Power-BI-Report/README.md

 * An area chart showing the relative revenue performance of each category over time.
 * A table showing the top 10 products by revenue in the selected context
 * A scatter graph of quantity ordered against profit per item for products in current context.
+#

+## Milestone 8
+Milestone 8 added a Stores Map Page.
+This page allows users to see each store on a global map.
+This enables quick visual inspection of the most profitable stores.
+The map has Drill Through Page with tiles showing Profit, Revenue, and a table showing top 5 products based on total orders.
+This allows users to dive deeper into store information quickly.

+A Stores Tooltip page was also created to allow spot checking the revenue against target without having to leave the map page.
+#